Finding a job opening and getting hired are two different stages of the job hunt separated by the interview process.

 Using your anecdotes to make sense of the answers is a good practice when preparing for personal interview questions.

 You may want to consider what kind of anecdotes you choose to answer with because they should not be too personal or irrelevant.

 5. Be a thorough professional

 Talking about ourselves can make us feel comfortable, but this should not reflect in our body language.
 Make sure you answer with wit, assertion, and good reasoning while maintaining good body language and speech.

 Use formal language and avoid aggressive gestures like pointing fingers or thumping tables.

 Stress interviews, as the name suggests, are more difficult to tackle.
 During stress interviews, the candidate is tested rigorously by being subjected to a stressful situation on the spot.

-These interviews are designed to assess how a candidate will behave and perform in jobs which involve multitasking, offensive interactions and extreme pressure.
+These interviews are designed to assess how a candidate will behave and perform in jobs that involve multitasking, offensive interactions, and extreme pressure.

 Tips to ace a stress interview